tiredboffin/fffw/README.md

 - ffem (unpublished) - research emulator (work in porgress)
   - code to emulate (select) functions.
 At this stage can be used to
-    - demangle the event driven parts of the code - state machine
+    - demangle the event driven parts of the code - finate state machines
     - research SD and NAND controllers that are used by ffre

 - ffui (unpublished, abandoned)
   - extract and convert UI localized text resources (menu, help etc) into an editable format (complete for XE2)
   - compile the resources back into camera format

 - ffre (unpublished, abandoned) - bricked camera recovery (put on hold)
   - runs firmware updater from SD card.
 Partially tested only on XE2.
 Can be made to work on other cameras with EXR, EXR Pro and EXR-II SoC (XPro1, XE1, XE2, XA1, XA2, XM1 etc).

 ## Instructions ff80

 To put the camera into service ("ff80") mode